aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/html/expanding-text-from-right-to-left-while-exporting-excel-file-to-html/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Aspose.Cells now supports expanding text from right to left while exporting Excel file to HTML.
-This feature has been implemented since the v8.9.0.0.
-Now if your source excel file contains any text which expands from right to left, then Aspose.Cells will export it to HTML correctly.
+Aspose.Cells now supports expanding text from right to left while exporting an Excel file to HTML.
+This feature has been implemented since version 8.9.0.0.
+Now, if your source Excel file contains any text that expands from right to left, Aspose.Cells will export it to HTML correctly.

 {{% /alert %}}
 ## **Expanding text from right to left while exporting Excel file to HTML**
-The following sample code converts the [sample excel file](5115502.xlsx) into HTML.
-This screenshot shows how the sample excel looks like in Microsoft Excel 2013.
+The following sample code converts the [sample Excel file](5115502.xlsx) into HTML.
+This screenshot shows how the sample Excel looks in Microsoft Excel 2013.

 ![todo:image_alt_text](expanding-text-from-right-to-left-while-exporting-excel-file-to-html_1.png)

-This screenshot shows the [output HTML generated with older version](5115509).
+This screenshot shows the [output HTML generated with an older version](5115509).

 ![todo:image_alt_text](expanding-text-from-right-to-left-while-exporting-excel-file-to-html_2.png)

-This screenshot shows the [output HTML generated with newer version](5115508).
+This screenshot shows the [output HTML generated with a newer version](5115508).

 ![todo:image_alt_text](expanding-text-from-right-to-left-while-exporting-excel-file-to-html_3.png)

-As you can see in the screenshots, the newer version expands the right-aligned text to left correctly just like Microsoft Excel.
+As you can see in the screenshots, the newer version expands the right‑aligned text to the left correctly, just like Microsoft Excel.